DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/dt_manual/users.rst

 ``Corresponds to Contact`` box.

-Note: in the case the user is already a contact in the system see the section "Creating users from a contact" below.
+Note: in the case the user is already a contact in the system see the section "Inviting a user from a contact" below.

 Inviting a user from a contact